MarcoMuellner/SMURFS/README.md

 * A Spectrogram plot named **dynamic_fourier.png**
 * A file called _results.txt_, containing all significant frequencies, written in a csv format.
+* The frequency spacing of the found frequencies as well as an overview plot of them.

 ## Commandline parameters